Skip to main content

 Total: 24 hrsDifficulty: MediumYield: 4 Servings

-Timing note: 24 hours
+Timing: 24 hours

 ItalianDairyDinner

-True Neapolitan pizza is not crispy; it's soft, pliable, and soupy in the middle
+True Neapolitan pizza is not crispy; it's soft, pliable, and soupy in the middle.

 The Setup